Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Another way of calculating our GDP would be to use the resource cost/income approach, factoring in all of the income that people provide.
 This is accomplished by adding up all of the interactions in the input market—the wages, rent, interest, and profits paid for land, labor, and capital.

-The resource cost/income approach to GDP has been illustrated with the help of a circular flow diagram.
-The different entities in the model are firms, households, the government, and the rest of the world.
-The input market includes the following monetary flows: flow from the government to the households in the form of wages, interest, and transfer payments, and flow from firms to households in the form of wages, rent, interest, and profits paid for land, labor, and capital.
+The resource cost/income approach to GDP is shown with the help of a circular flow diagram.
+The different entities in the model are firms, households, and the government.
+The input market includes the following monetary flows: flow from the government to households in the form of wages, interest, and transfer payments, and flow from firms to households in the form of wages, rent, interest, and profits paid for land, labor, and capital.

 Believe it or not, these two different approaches, although vastly different, should arrive at the same number.
 This is because, if you think about it, every time you spend money somewhere up in the output market, it becomes a part of somebody else’s income down in the input market.